 Interventions, programs, and services that are based on peer-reviewed research and demonstrated impact.

-Governor’s Commission on Alcohol & Other Drug Abuse Prevention, Treatment, and Recovery +
+Governor’s Commission on Alcohol and other Drugs +

 Commission created in 2000 to bring state employees, substance use disorder services stakeholders, and field professionals together to advise the Governor and legislature on priorities and solutions.